imamunorzrashid/Advance-IoT-Based-Remote-Patient-Health-Monitoring-System/README.md

-# Advance-IoT-Based-Remote-Patient-Health-Monitoring-System
+# Shocheton - IoT-Based Remote Patient Health Monitoring System

-This repository contains the code and resources for **Haturi Doctor**, an IoT-based remote patient health monitoring system developed for the MTE 3104 - Microcontroller and Interfacing Sessional at the Rajshahi University of Engineering & Technology.
-The project provides real-time monitoring of a patient’s vital signs, including temperature, humidity, heart rate, and oxygen saturation (SpO2), and displays the data on the **Blynk** IoT platform.
+This repository contains the code and resources for **Shocheton**, an IoT-based remote patient health monitoring system developed for the MTE 3104 - Microcontroller and Interfacing Sessional at the Rajshahi University of Engineering & Technology.
+Shocheton provides real-time monitoring of a patient’s vital signs, including temperature, humidity, heart rate, and oxygen saturation (SpO2), and displays the data on the **Blynk** IoT platform.

 ## Project Overview

-The **Haturi Doctor** project aims to bridge healthcare gaps by providing an easy-to-use, wireless health monitoring solution.
+The **Shocheton** project aims to bridge healthcare gaps by offering a simple, wireless health monitoring solution.
 The system collects vital health data through a combination of DHT and MAX30100 sensors and transmits the data to the **Blynk** mobile app for real-time display and remote monitoring.

 Key sensors and components include:
 - **DHT11** for temperature and humidity readings